 - Good failover, because sessions are saved when servers fail. - Better load balancing, because any server can handle requests for any number of sessions, and use caching to optimize performance.
-For more information, see the cache-size property, at "Configuring Session Persistence" on page 10-4. - Sessions can be shared across clustered WebLogic Servers.
+For more information, see the cache-size property, at Section 10.3, "Configuring Session Persistence". - Sessions can be shared across clustered WebLogic Servers.
 Note that session persistence is no longer a requirement in a WebLogic Cluster.
 Instead, you can use in-memory replication of state.
-For more information, see Using WebLogic Server Clusters. - For customers who want the highest in servlet session persistence, JDBC-based persistence is the best choice.
+For more information, see Using Clusters for Oracle WebLogic Server. - For customers who want the highest in servlet session persistence, JDBC-based persistence is the best choice.
 For customers who want to sacrifice some amount of session persistence in favor of drastically better performance, in-memory replication is the appropriate choice.
 JDBC-based persistence is noticeably slower than in-memory replication.
 In some cases, in-memory replication has outperformed JDBC-based persistence for servlet sessions by a factor of eight. - You can put any kind of Java object into a session, but for file, JDBC, and in-memory replication, only objects that are java.io.Serializable can be stored in a session.
-For more information, see "Configuring Session Persistence" on page 10-4.
+For more information, see Section 10.3, "Configuring Session Persistence".

-Scenarios to Avoid When Using Sessions
+10.6.11.1 Scenarios to Avoid When Using Sessions